maxemerick/maxemerick.github.io/_pages/about.md

 ----------
 **May 2025:** I received our department's Outstanding Teaching Assistant Award ([news article](https://engineering.ucsb.edu/news/class-2025-selects-teaching-assistants-year)).

-**Mar 2025:** We just submitted a new paper, titled "Incompressible Optimal Transport and Applications in Fluid Mixing", to the 64th IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2504.01109)).
+**Mar 2025:** We submitted a new paper, titled "Incompressible Optimal Transport and Applications in Fluid Mixing", to the 64th IEEE Conference on Decision and Control ([preprint](https://arxiv.org/abs/2504.01109)).

 **Dec 2024:** I presented our paper "Causal Tracking of Distributions in Wasserstein Space: A Model Predictive Control Scheme" at the 63rd IEEE Conference on Decision and Control ([slides](../files/CDC_24_slides.pdf)).